 - Request a meeting or call at the end of your cover letter.

 Got any questions?
-Need further help with writing your covering letter for executive assistant jobs?
+Need further help with writing your covering letter?
 Let me know in the comments, I’ll be more than happy to help!